stackbit-projects/rylands-website-c672a/content/pages/how-to-get-rich.md

 ---
-title: How to Get RIch
+title: How to Get Rich
 sections:
   - type: HeroSection
     elementId: homepage-hero-1